 - Spaces are not allowed.

 Outside of valid names, there are other things to focus on as well.
-In the near future, I will touch upon those other things such as naming conventions and how many people commonly name variables and other things that you identify with a name.
+In the near future, we will touch upon those other things such as naming conventions and how many people commonly name variables and other things that you identify with a name.

 More on Declaring and Initializing Variables